+12 Trading properties

+2023 2022

-2022 AED '000 2021 AED '000
+AED '000 AED '000

-At 1 January 26,114 61,881
+At 1 January 42,140 26,114

-Transferred (to) / from investment properties (note 7) (3,352) 914
+Transferred to investment properties (Note 6) (6,044) (3,352)

-Transferred from advance to suppliers - 17,403

-Cost incurred 31,627 341
+Cost incurred - 31,627

-Cost of properties sold (128,183) (53,032)

-Impairment - (1,393)

-Transfer from trading properties under development (note 9) 115,934 -
+Transfer from trading properties under development (Note 8) 182,517 115,934

+Cost of properties sold (179,351) (128,183)

+Impairment (710)

-At 31 December 42,140 26,114
+At 31 December 38,552 42,140

+The following table shows the location wise of the trading properties:

-2022 2021
+2023 2022

-Current: AED '000 AED '000
+Current: AED '000 000° AED

-Inside UAE 27,667 10,104
+Inside UAE 24,789 27,667

-Outside UAE 14,473 16,010
+Outside UAE 13,763 14,473

-42,140 26,114
+· - 38,552 42,140

-As at 31 December 2022, the Group determined net realisable value of trading properties.
+As at 31 December 2023, the Group determined net realisable value of trading properties.
 The estimates of net realisable values are based on the most reliable evidence available at the reporting date of the amount that the Group is expected to realise from the sale of these properties in its ordinary course of business.
 These estimates also take into consideration the purpose for which such properties are held.
 The determination of net realisable value of trading properties is based on external valuations using various valuation methodologies and techniques.
 The valuers are members of professional valuers' associations and have appropriate qualifications and experience in the valuation of properties at the relevant locations.

-During 2021, the Board of Directors decided to write down net realisable value amounting to AED 1,393 thousand based on an independent valuation of net realisable value of trading properties under development.
+During the current year, the Board of Directors decided to write down net realisable value amounting to AED 710 thousand (2022: AED Nil) based on an independent valuation of net realisable value of trading properties under development.

-Certain items of trading properties are mortgaged against bank borrowings (note 18).
+Certain items of trading properties are mortgaged against bank borrowings (Note 18).